dkettchen/trans_standard_sizing/survey_participation_information_sheet.md

 No, participation is voluntary and you can quit out of the survey at any point without submitting your responses.

 ## What will I be asked to do?
-Fill out a survey, part of which will include taking your measurements.
+Fill out a survey, part of which will involve taking your measurements.

 ## What information about me will you collect and why?
 <!-- explain what survey will ask about and reasons for each -->